 Far right extremists have taken hold of the once moderate center of Republicanism to convince too many Americans that their ultra-conservative movement will produce more affluence and better protection by following exclusionary and divisive principles.

-You cannot tell Americans who covet the principles of freedom that restricting civil rights or invoking theocratic and intolerant legislation will lead us to a greater realization of liberty.
+How does restricting civil rights and invoking theocratic and intolerant legislation lead us to a greater realization of “liberty for all”?

 When liberalism moves toward extremes it compromises its own credibility by putting its ideals ahead of the concerns that Americans measure at their own kitchen tables.